pgmgent-atwork2/project-1-workshop-start-2-code-daria-arno/README.md

 ## Features

 - **Dynamic Gameplay:** Each session provides a unique experience as the distance between the pipes is randomized.
+- **Character Selection:** Choose from three different characters to play as.
+Each character has a unique look and personality, adding variety to your gaming experience.
 - **Scoring System:** Scores are awarded for each pipe Frederick successfully navigates through.
 Your score is prominently displayed in the top-left corner of the screen.
 - **Sound Effects:** Distinctive sounds are triggered as Frederick passes through the pipes and if he happens to hit an obstacle.
 - **Character Design:** Frederick is not just any bird; he has a very distinctive appearance that adds a humorous touch to the game.